"Looks like a public pool": Tourists on Trevi fountain's replacement

 On social media, the temporary setup has been met with cynicism, with some users dubbing it the "Trevi Pool."
 One commenter wrote: "Imagine flying 14 hours to see the Trevi Fountain, only to find a city pool instead."

-Katya Movento, visiting Rome for the sixth time, confirms that tossing a coin does indeed work, but expressed disappointment with the current appearance: "Finding a pool this time - it's just not the same."
+Katya Movento, visiting Rome for the sixth time, attests that tossing a coin does indeed work but shared her disappointment with its current state: "Finding a pool this time—it's just not the same."